 Daily journeys commence in Rach Gia departing 12:45 pm to Hon Chong, onto Ha Tien by bus, then back on board for the 3 pm departure from Ha Tien, arriving in Phu Quoc at 4:15 pm.
 Leaves Phu Quoc daily for the return journey at 8.30 am from An Thoi.

 NOTE: this service is unreliable and tends to be suspended from time to time.
 Services from Rach Gia are reliable and run all year round, weather permitting.

 Other sea options

-The Border crossing between Cambodia (Kampot) and Ha Tien opened in May 2007, however if entering Vietnam you will need a Vietnamese visa in advance, which are not issued at the border.
+The Border crossing between Cambodia (Kampot) and Ha Tien opened in May 2007.
+However, if entering Vietnam you will need a Vietnamese visa in advance, which is not issued at the border.
 For information on border crossings, visit our Beyond Phu Quoc page.

 There are however plans underway to introduce service between Phu Quoc and Hon Chong on the mainland between Ha Tien and Rach Gia, by the Dong Song Xanh Company (Greenlines), though there has been no announcement as yet regarding a firm start date for this service.